Bedework/bw-dav-tester/README.md

 		[--tests testsetname]
 		[file1 file2 ...]

 See the asciidoc documentation for information on configuration.

-	file1 file2 ...: a list of test files to execute tests from.

 # QUICKSTART

 Edit the serverinfo.xml file to run the test against your server setup.

-Prior to running, make sure you are in the virtualenv:

-	source venv/bin/activate

-Run `testcaldav.py --all` on the command line to run the tests.
+Run `./target/davtest/bin/davtest` on the command line to run the tests.
 The app will print its progress through the tests.

 # EXECUTION PROCESS